-In my previous post, Mental health and social media, I discussed the negative impact social media, and the internet in general, can have on our mental wellbeing.
+4. Download the SelfControl app block your own access to distracting websites for a period of time.
+Read: Mental health and social media to learn more about the negative impact social media, and the internet in general, has on our mental wellbeing.

+5. Use sleepyti.me, a bedtime calculator that helps you wake up refreshed by finding the best time to go to sleep.
 Getting a good night rest is critical to mental wellness.
-Sleepyti.me is a bedtime calculator that helps you wake up refreshed by finding the best time to go to sleep.

 “It is okay to be at a place of struggle.
 Struggle is just another word for growth.
 Even the most evolved beings find themselves in a place of struggle now and then.
 In fact, struggle is a sure sign to them that they are expanding; it is their indication of real and important progress.
 The only one who doesn’t struggle is the one who doesn’t grow.
 So if you are struggling right now, see it as a terrific sign — celebrate your struggle.”